nhipqnguyen/School_District_Analysis/README.md

   ![Updated Reading Scores by Grade](https://github.com/nhipqnguyen/School_District_Analysis/blob/main/Analysis/updated_reading_scores_by_grade.png)

-  - Simialr to math scores by grade, except for Thomas High School nith graders average reading score, which became NaN, reading scores for other schools remain unchanged.
+  - Similar to math scores by grade, except for Thomas High School ninth graders average reading score, which became NaN, reading scores for other schools remain unchanged.

 - Below are the screeenshots of the original and updated scores by school spending (per student):